When looking for inspirational dog names, you may want to consider Alaskan dog names.

-Also of Inuit roots, Yura describes someone who is beautiful.
+Also of Inuit roots, Yura describes someone beautiful.

-The name can be applicable to dogs of both genders and is descriptive of not just the exterior front of your pet, but also of its loving and kind soul.
+The name can apply to dogs of both genders and is descriptive of not just the exterior front of your pet, but also its loving and kind soul.

 This unique Alaskan dog name has Indian origin and is a literal term for “blessing”, which is exactly what your pet is to you.

-This beautiful female Alaskan dog name literally means fast and is definitely a great name for a dog that loves to pace around.
+This beautiful female Alaskan dog name means fast and is a great name for a dog that loves to pace around.

 A very short and easy to pronounce name, your dog will have no trouble getting used to being called by this name.

 It can symbolize the speed and agility of your dog while at the same time be very easy to call out.